gabro/tutorial/docs/guide.md

 ## Installation

-To use Scalameta you add a dependency on it in your build.
+Add a dependency to Scalameta in your build to get started.
 Scalameta supports Scala 2.11, Scala 2.12, Scala.js and Scala Native.

 ### sbt